Open Source 2D CAD

 This flow of user input and application output is shown in the figure below:

-The QCAD Application Framework provides an importer for the DXF and DWG format.
+The QCAD Application Framework provides an importer for the DXF format.

 When a drawing is exported, an exporter, derived from RExporter is used.
 Graphics scenes are also derived from RExporter, since they are used to 'export' a drawing into a graphical representation (e.g. painter paths or an OpenGL context).
 For exporters that export to a file, the specialized class RFileExporter can be used as a base class.

-The QCAD Application Framework provides an exporter for the DXF and DWG format.
-The QCAD Application itself also has an SVG exporter which is completely implemented in ECMAScript.
+The QCAD Application Framework provides an exporter for the DXF format.